top of page

 Pet Microchipping

 According to PetFinder, over 10 million pets go missing every year, and one in three pets will go missing at some point in their life.
 Your pet needs a form of identification that is reliable and can’t get lost, stolen, or damaged.
-Microchipping is a safe, simple form of identification that can significantly increase the chance that your pet will return safely.
+Be aware that when you take your dog to the United States, he or she must be microchipped.
+In addition, the European Union and most countries require all pets to be microchipped.
+Visit our Pet Travel Section for more details

 "The vet and his admin are great to my cat.
 They have a way to relax him during a visit.
 Always attentive and answers any and all concerns.
 They take their time."